 The inventor is William Nelson Le Page, born on 25 August 1849, in Prince Edward Island, he made a career as a chemist in Gloucester, Mass., USA.
 He died in Vancouver, September 14 1919 at the age of 70 years. glue

 2- Royal LePage

 Royal LePage owes its name to the merger of Royal Trust and a real estate company, led by its founder Albert A. Lepage, real estate agent.
 Albert A. Lepage started his business in Toronto with 1913.
 Today Royal LePage spans throughout America, with more than 8000 real estate agents and 550 offices.

 3- Girls of the King

-"Thus, thanks to their tenacity and courage, inherited from their ancestors, the" daughters of the king ", with their predecessors, are the mothers of the French-Canadian people, who have ensured the survival and preservation of their moral and cultural heritage.
-The descendants of these humble women do not have to blush or deny them, but must be proud of them. "
+"Thus, thanks to their tenacity and courage, inherited from the ancestors, the" daughters of the king ", with their predecessors, are the mothers of the French-Canadian people, who have ensured the survival and preservation of their moral heritage and The descendants of these humble women do not have to blush or deny them, but must be proud of them. "

 There was Constance Lepage, the sister of Germain and Louis as well as Mary Rogère:Daughters of the king

 5- The Carignan-Salières Regiment, arrived in Quebec City in the summer 1665

 Our Ancestors Germain and Louis were they part of it?
 According to the list of soldiers, there was no Lepage.
 Regiment

 6- The Lepage monument at the entrance to the city of Rimouski